orangeloop/sagas/README.md

 #### Dependency Injection

-Normally you'll want to plug all this into your DI framework so you can simply inject them into your services.
+Normally you'll want to plug all this into your DI framework so you can simply inject an `IDatabaseTask` or an `IUnitOfWorkFactory` into your services.

 ```CSharp
     var services = new ServiceCollection()